Shuo-Tang/shuo-tang/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

 This space features my completed projects and publications.
 If any catch your interest, don't hesitate to reach out.

-{% include section.html %}

-## Direct Position Estimation
-Direct Position Estimation (DPE) is a high-sensitivity receiver design, particularly effective in GNSS applications.
-Unlike traditional methods, the DPE algorithm solves for PVT directly from raw satellite signals, withou estimating intermediate quantities, e.g. pseudorange and carrier phase.
-Our initial and "naive" idea is that traditional positioning techniques developed over past decades can also enhance the existing DPE approach.
 {%
   include icon.html
   icon="fa-brands fa-github"
 %}
-Click the featured images to navigate to the corresponding repositories for details.
+Click the featured images to navigate to the corresponding repositories/branches for details.
 {%
   include icon.html
   icon="fa-solid fa-book"
 %}
-My publications are also listed below.
+My publications are also listed at the end of each project.

+{% include section.html %}

+## Direct Position Estimation
+Direct Position Estimation (DPE) is a high-sensitivity receiver design, particularly effective in GNSS applications.
+Unlike traditional methods, the DPE algorithm solves for PVT directly from raw satellite signals, withou estimating intermediate quantities, e.g. pseudorange and carrier phase.
+Our initial and "naive" idea is that traditional positioning techniques developed over past decades can also enhance the existing DPE approach.

 {%
   include button.html